-As discussed in the Natural Heritage Records Review Report (Hatch Ltd., 2010a), the Natural Heritage Site Investigation Report (Hatch Ltd., 2010b) and the Evaluation of Significance (Hatch Ltd., 2010c), there is significant Milksnake habitat on and within 120 m of the Project location, and a significant woodland, significant wildlife movement corridor, and significant bullfrog concentration area within 120 m of the Project location.
+As discussed in the Natural Heritage Records Review (Hatch Ltd., 2010a), the Natural Heritage Site Investigation (Hatch Ltd., 2010b) and the Evaluation of Significance (Hatch Ltd., 2010c), there is a significant woodland and associated significant wildlife habitats found within 120 m of the Project location, while there is significant wildlife habitat for Milksnake found on and within 120 m of the Project location.

-The EIS has been prepared to identify potential negative environmental effects that all phases of the Project may have on the significant natural features.
+The EIS has been prepared to identify potential negative environmental effects that all phases of the Project may have on these significant natural features.
 Potential negative effects are associated with